Freddie Martino

-Freddie Martino Jr. (born September 7, 1991) is an American former professional football wide receiver who played for the Atlanta Falcons and Tampa Bay Buccaneers of the National Football League (NFL).
-He played college football at North Greenville University.
+Freddie Martino Jr. (born September 7, 1991) is an American former professional football player who was a wide receiver for the Atlanta Falcons and Tampa Bay Buccaneers of the National Football League (NFL).
+He played college football for the North Greenville Crusaders.
 He was also a member of the Philadelphia Eagles, Orlando Apollos, Arizona Hotshots, Tampa Bay Vipers, and Dallas Renegades.

 Early life

 Freddie Martino Jr. was born on September 7, 1991, in North, South Carolina.
 He attended North High School in North, South Carolina.

 College career

 Martino played for the North Greenville Crusaders of North Greenville University from 2010 to 2013.
 He recorded 296 receptions for 3,766 yards and 26 touchdowns while scoring 5 rushing touchdowns in 48 career games.
 He was also named the Conference Carolinas Track Athlete of the Year for the 2013 indoor season.
 His track coach was Michael Bayne.